 To automatically align graphic elements with one another, use snapping.
-Flash Professional provides three ways for you to align objects on the Stage:
+Animate provides three ways for you to align objects on the Stage:

 Object snapping snaps objects directly to other objects along their edges.

 Pixel snapping snaps objects directly to individual pixels or lines of pixels on the Stage.

 Snap alignment snaps objects to a specified snap tolerance, a preset boundary between objects and other objects or between objects and the edge of the Stage.

 note: You can also snap to the grid or to guides.